iCliniq Logo

 Patient's Query

 I would like to express a few more concerns regarding this.
 Initially, when I had antral gastritis a year back, my doctor did not prescribe any antibiotics.
 Did he miss the diagnosis?
 He prescribed some Troxipide.
 What will that do?
 How come I got all those erosions within a year?
-They look scary and that too all over stomach.
-Does it mean I have a bacterial infection from long time?
-Why did the doctor do a biopsy if he knows that it is due to this bacteria?
+They look scary, and that too all over the stomach.
+Does it mean I have a bacterial infection for a long time?
+Why did the doctor do a biopsy if he knew that it was due to this bacteria?
 Does stress cause all these effects?

 Hi,